fielding/gigo/README.md

 1. Press `Cmd+Shift+G` with no selection
 2. Type your lazy prompt in the input box
 3. Result is copied to clipboard

+**Restore workflow:**
+1. Upscale some text and realize it's not what you wanted
+2. Select the upscaled text (or position cursor where you want to insert)
+3. Run `GIGO: Restore Original` from Command Palette
+4. Pick from history - the original replaces your selection (or inserts at cursor)

 ### Context Menu
 Right-click on selected text and choose "GIGO: Upscale Prompt"